SFTtech/openage/doc/code/converter/workflow.md

 source filename for the given ID is then resolved and the file is parsed, converted and saved at the target location.

-At the end of the mappping stage, the resulting nyan objects are put into nyan files and -- together will the media export requests -- are organized into modpacks which are passed to the exporter.
+At the end of the mapping stage, the resulting nyan objects are put into nyan files and -- together will the media export requests -- are organized into modpacks which are passed to the exporter.